revodavid/azure-openai-lab/4 Applications.md

 Click **Generate**. `text-davinci-003` translates the given text into French and Spanish.
 Modify the prompt to some other examples of text and languages.

 Natural language models are trained on a subset of data from the internet, so they can learn languages other than English and translate between languages, too.
-English is the most-represented langauge on the Internet, so the model performs best in English.
+English is the most-represented language on the Internet, so the model performs best in English.
 Languages that don't appear as frequently online are less prevalent in the training data, and so the model performs worse in such languages.

 ## Information extraction